tinacms/tina.io/content/blog/2021-a-year-in-review.md

 ## April 2021

 April was the launch of the cloud product.
 Scott Gallant (CEO) made the announcement on April 21, 2021, introducing Tina Cloud, speaking to the importance of git-backed content powered by contextual editing.
-We wanted to offer a first-in-classexperience using git and allowing users without GitHub to be able to edit content.
+We wanted to offer a first-in-class experience using git and allowing users without GitHub to be able to edit content.
 If you are interested in reading the original announcement again, here is the [link](/blog/tina-cloud-a-headless-cms-backed-by-git/).
 As we were revisiting, we were really excited to see where we are just 8 months later.

 ## May 2021